 - BA Science/MA Teaching Science, Grades 7-12 (Clinically Rich Integrated Science Program)

 - More programs to come in the future in selected foreign languages and in Teaching English to Speakers of Other Languages (TESOL)

 Why pursue a dual degree in teacher education?

-These dual B.A./M.A. programs save you time.
-Depending on your major, you will take 6-13 graduate credits in teacher education as regular electives during your junior or senior year and count those toward your baccalaureate degree.
-After you graduate, you will complete the remaining 30 credits required for the M.A. degree in only one additional year of study.
-All other students – those who graduate from other institutions or take a year or two off between college and graduate school – must complete 36 to 43 credits for the M.A. degree and may need 3 or 4 semesters to complete their studies.
+These dual-degree programs save you time.
+Depending on your major, you will take 3-13 graduate credits in teacher education as regular electives during your junior or senior year as an undergraduate and count those toward your baccalaureate degree.
+After you graduate, you will complete the remaining 30-32 credits required for the MA degree in only one additional year of study.
+All other students – those who graduate from other institutions or take a year or two off between college and graduate school – must complete 36 to 43 credits for the MA degree and may need 3 or 4 semesters to complete their studies.